Princess Benedikte Awarded Her Own Trophy

 This past March, the princess was awarded the Princess Benedikte Challenger trophy for her stallion, Digby, who has had outstanding success at last year’s Beijing Olympics with Benedikte’s daughter, Princess Nathalie zu Sayn-Wittgenstein-Berleburg.
 The Danish Warmblood Society awards the Challenger Trophy to a stallion, which is licensed within Danish Warmblood and who by his own performance or as sire of competition horses have come to the fore in equestrian events in the previous year.
 Nathalie and Digby had topped off their success by helping the Danish dressage team secure a bronze medal in the Beijing Olympics.

-Tagged Awards, Horses, Princess Benedikte, Princess Nathalie, Sayn-Wittgenstein-Berleburg.
+Tagged Awards, Horses, House of Sayn-Wittgenstein-Berleburg, Princess Benedikte of Denmark, Princess Nathalie zu Sayn-Wittgenstein-Berleburg.